Dwight Yoakam: Personal life

 In 1992, Yoakam began dating actress Sharon Stone.
 He appeared alongside her at that year's Academy Awards ceremony.
 This encounter led to both of them receiving media attention from tabloids, along with rumors from fans that songs on This Time were about Stone.
-Yoakam denied these rumors and stated that the two only dated for five weeks.
+Yoakam denied these rumors and stated that the two dated for five weeks.
 Yoakam met MTV personality Karen Duffy at a party in 1994 and began dating soon afterward.
 The two ended their relationship in 1996.
 Yoakam married Emily Joyce on May 4, 2020, in Santa Monica, California.
 Because their wedding occurred during the COVID-19 pandemic, only ten guests were in attendance.
 The couple had their first child on August 16, 2020.

+Legal issues

-Longtime producer and guitarist Pete Anderson filed a lawsuit against him in 2004, stating that he had breached an oral contract by failing to perform a number of concert dates in mid-2002.
+After a long tenure as Yoakam's bandleader and producer, Pete Anderson filed a lawsuit against him in 2004, stating that he had breached an oral contract by failing to perform a number of concert dates in mid-2002.
 The lawsuit claimed that by failing to perform these concerts, Yoakam had cost Anderson over $44,000 in salary.
 Yoakam and Anderson settled the lawsuit out of court, with the former stating that some of the financial issues stemming from these concerts were due to money lost in the commercial failure of South of Heaven, West of Hell.
 This financial dispute also ended the two's musical partnership, with Anderson saying that Yoakam "didn't want [him] around anymore".
-Anderson told Style Weekly in 2011 that he still respected Yoakam's artistry but had no intention of working with him again.
+Anderson said in a 2011 interview with Style Weekly that he still respected Yoakam's artistry but had no intention of working with him again.

 Yoakam filed a lawsuit against Warner Music in 2021 when the label withdrew several of his songs from streaming services due to expiration of contract.
 He claimed that the label was denying his reclamation of copyright toward the songs.
 The dispute was resolved in February 2022 and the songs re-appeared on streaming services soon afterward.